 • in conjunction with the minister ensure that the church recruits safely for posts involving working with children or vulnerable adults and inform those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures.

-• advise the circuit safeguarding officer and/or DSO of any issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.
+• advise the Circuit Safeguarding Officer and/or District Safeguarding Officer of issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.

 b) Good Practice

 i) All people are treated with respect and dignity.

 ii) Those who act on behalf of the Church should not meet or work alone with a child or vulnerable adult where the activity cannot be seen unless this is necessary for pastoral reasons, in which case a written record of this will be made and kept noting date, time and place of visit.